FGRaptor/Crude_Transport_Belt/README.md

 Compared to that the Transport belt costs 1 Iron gear wheel and 1 Iron plate which equals 3 Iron plates total and crafts 2 belts.

 ### Mod Settings

 The mod settings allow you to:
 - Enable or disable both of the crafting recipes
 - Change the multiplier for crafting costs (the base value is 1 Iron plate and 1 Iron gear wheel for both recipes, and is then multiplied by the setting value), default multiplier is 1
 - Change the multiplier for crafted amount of belts (the base value is 1 belt for both recipes, and is then multiplied by the setting value), default multiplier is 4

+## Compatibility

+Should be compatible with just about every other mod, as it just adds a new simple belt.

+Maybe it could be incompatible with certain mods that change the existing Transport belts, Iron plates, or Iron gear wheels.

 ## Credits

 All proper credits and copyright to Wube Software and Factorio for the base game graphics, of which I modified the Fast transport belt for this mod